A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 A number of factors that decrease the proportion of subjects exhibiting the conjunction fallacy have been identified: \citet{charness2010conjunction} found that the number of participants committing the fallacy is reduced under a monetary incentive.
 Such an addition was reported to drop the fallacy rate in their study from 58\% to 33\%.
 The observed rate under a monetary incentive suggests smaller importance of this problem for important real-life decisions. \citet{zizzo2000violation} found that unless the decision problem is simplified, neither monetary incentives nor feedback can ameliorate the fallacy rate.
 A reduced task complexity is a precondition for monetary incentives and feedback to be effective.

-\citet{stolarz1996conjunction} observed that the rate of fallacies is reduced but still strongly present when the subjects receive training in logic. \citet{gigerenzer1996reasoning} as well as \citet{gigerenzer1995improve} showed that the rate of fallacies can be reduced or even eliminated by presenting the problems in terms of frequencies rather than probabilities.
+\citet{stolarz1996conjunction} observed that the rate of fallacies is reduced but still strongly present when the subjects receive training in logic. \citet{gigerenzer1996reasoning}, as well as \citet{gigerenzer1995improve}, showed that the rate of fallacies can be reduced or even eliminated by presenting the problems in terms of frequencies rather than probabilities.
+To illustrate this debiasing measure, Figure~\ref{fig:LindaFrequency} presents a reformulation of the Linda problem in the frequency format, and Figure~\ref{fig:supp-conf} presents a reformulation of a discovered rule in the frequency format with wording, which is based on (but does not exactly correspond to) a formulation used in experiments reported in \cite{furnkranz2019cognitive}.